 Giovanni Russonello, NY Times, *Red Shift* on the NY Times Playlist, March 31, 2018.

 Felipe Freitas, Vortex Review, JazzTrail, March 28, 2018.

 Siggy Zielinski, Vortex Review, Babyblaue Prog Reviews, March 28, 2018.

 The Math Rock Times Vortex Review, March 26, 2018.

 Roger Trenwith The Progressive Aspect, Vortex Review, March 19, 2018.

 "Woo hoo!
 Listening to the first David Torn mixes of the forthcoming Sonar with David Torn album VORTEX.
 You’re all in for one hell of an album.
 This is one for the ages, people.
 The record will blow your socks off.
 Angular.
 Crunchy.
 Rocking.
 Swirling.
 Mental."
 (Anil Prasad, Innerviews, on facebook)

 "They call themselves a "minimalist progressive groove band."
 I call them awesome."
 (Jeff Miers, The Buffalo News NY)

-"This is the Ying and the Yang of music.
+"This is the Yin and the Yang of music.
 From the beginning of this recording my jaw was on the ground, my eyes were pinned open like giant saucers and filled with tears of both joy & terror!
-This is hands down my favorite of 2018 and a true Dessert Island disc and recording+ (Michael Inman, facebook)
+This is hands down my favorite of 2018 and a true Desert Island disc and recording+ (Michael Inman, facebook)

 SONAR -- the Progressive Groove Band